 - SEP IRA – If you have a 1099-paying job (main career or side hustle), a SEP IRA may not be your best investment option.
 Why?
 Well, a SEP IRA removes your option for Backdoor Roth IRAs.
 A better option would be a Solo 401k.
 Yes, they have a few extra steps to them, but they’re well worth it in my opinion.

-- IRA – If you are a high-income household an IRA won’t make sense for numerous reasons, but let’s keep it short.
+- IRA – If you are a high-income household, an IRA won’t make sense for numerous reasons, but let’s keep it short.
 You shouldn’t have an IRA right now (NOT to be confused with a Roth IRA; a Roth IRA is fine and encouraged).
 You should be maxing out your 401k/403b/457b each year, then your Backdoor Roth IRA, and then your individual/joint taxable account.
-If you have an IRA, you will not be able to complete Backdoor Roth IRAs each year.
+If you have an IRA, you will not be able to complete Backdoor Roth IRAs each year (technically you can, but it becomes a pro-rata nightmare).
 If you do have an IRA, you have two options.
 The first option is to convert it to a Roth IRA (this is a taxable event, so be aware of that).
-Second, you can roll over the IRA to a qualified plan (401k, 403b, etc., assuming the plan allows it.).
+Second, you can roll over the IRA to a qualified plan (401k, 403b, Solo-K, etc., assuming the plan allows it.).

 Did you know that there are 16 states today that mandate IVF coverage?
 Each of the 16 has their own rules, but many families don’t even know this type of coverage exists.
 I won’t get into the details.
 However, I wanted to at least make you aware of this benefit.